 Before the advent of the internet and ecommerce, yard sales and newspapers were the only places where you could sell your stuff without owning a storefront.
 Now, with all of the different selling websites and apps available, anybody can make extra cash selling just about anything, without having to leave their house.

 Online selling has completely changed the way we think about starting a business.
-And there’s a good reason why: 63 percent of shopping journeys start online, making online sites an increasingly lucrative option for selling your own products.
+And there’s a good reason why: 63% of shopping journeys start online, making online selling an increasingly lucrative option for aspiring young entrepreneurs.

 Are you a hobbyist looking to sell kitchen equipment?
-Do you have a backstock of vintage jewelry?
+Do you have a backstock of trendy jewelry?
 Have you got a connection to get a product at wholesale prices?
-Maybe you’re just looking to sell off that Beanie Baby collection?
+Maybe you’re just looking to sell off that Beanie Babies collection?
 (Don’t lie, you’ve got one!)
 Or, perhaps you’re practicing feng shui and looking to declutter your living space or storage unit?
-If you still try to figure out how to find the winning products, check out Shopify’s Winning Products course.
+If you’re still trying to figure out how to find winning products, check out Shopify’s Winning Products course.

 Creating your own online store comes with its own challenges, but can also be extremely fulfilling and profitable if done right.